Academic Policies, Procedures and Resources

 Graduate students transferring to HBU from other institution will have their transcripts evaluated by the dean of the college or school or their designee to determine which courses will be accepted towards the degree.

 There is no guaranteed transfer of credit toward a graduate degree; however, in certain programs, work completed in residence at another accredited institution may, on the recommendation of the dean of the college of school, be accepted by the University Registrar as credit toward a graduate degree.
 No correspondence or extension credit will be accepted.
 English language courses are ordinarily not accepted from institutions in countries where English is not the primary language.
 In cases where a student is pursuing a second degree or transferring from one HBU graduate program to another, the dean of the relevant area will make a determination on what credits will transfer.
 Application for transfer credit must be made within the semester that the student matriculates.

-The maximum number of hours that can be transferred in to a given program or taken concurrently at another institution is six (6) hours with some exceptions given in this section of the catalog.
+The maximum number of hours that can be transferred into a given program or taken concurrently at another institution is six (6) hours with some exceptions given in this section of the catalog.
 In exceptional circumstances, the dean of the college of school can authorize more than the stated amount in the catalog, but no more than 50% of the degree being granted.
 Such credit must be at the 3.00 (B) or above grade level (on a 4.0 scale) and the granting institution must be accredited by its regional accrediting association.
 Credits transferred must apply to a specific course in the program.
 Courses that counted towards a previously conferred degree cannot be considered for transfer credit; exceptions to this rule are given below.
 A student must officially request to have courses transferred and provide course descriptions and syllabi in order for a determination to be made.

 For the Master of Divinity, up to 25% of the degree program maybe either transferred in or taken concurrently at another institution.
 Up to 50% of courses in a previously held degree may be considered for transfer into this program.